 Class Abilities and Promotions

-Although the Avatar is not a member of the Lord class, the Avatar functions similarly to a Lord character; if he/she dies, it is an automatic Game Over.
+Although the Avatar is not a member of the Lord class, the Avatar functions similarly to a Lord character; if he or she dies, it is an automatic Game Over.

 The Avatar's starting class is Tactician, which grants the ability to wield both tomes and swords with equal capability.
 Through the use of a Master Seal, he/she can promote to Grand Master.
 The Avatar is the only character in the game that can change to any other class (barring gender-specific classes) through the use of a Second Seal.